Rebuild Distressed Communities Program

 The department has awarded a first round of grants and a second round is being reviewed now.
 To view the list of businesses approved for a Round One grant, click here.

 WHEN TO APPLY: Round 2 closed on February 5th.
 Reviews are ongoing and the department is not currently accepting applications for small business grants.
 The small business grants phase of RDC is now closed.

-MORE INFORMATION: Application and program details are coming soon.
+MORE INFORMATION: The application and program details are available for interested applicants.

 Corridor Improvements RFP